-Join Robbie Carman for an in-depth discussion in this video Understanding jobs, part of Final Cut Server 1.5 Getting Started.
+Join Robbie Carman for an in-depth discussion in this video Understanding jobs, part of Learning Final Cut Server 1.5.

 Earlier in this chapter we added assets to the Final Cut Server catalog in various ways.…Adding files was pretty straightforward, but behind the scenes, Final Cut Server…was humming away in the background, doing a lot of work.…When we added assets, Final Cut Server immediately began using the power of…Compressor to create thumbnails, poster frames, proxies and even edit proxies.…All of these actions, as well as pretty much anything else you might do in Final…Cut Server, fall under the category of jobs.…Viewing the active or past jobs is useful for a lot of reasons, like making sure…an uploaded asset has actually been added to the catalog and all the proxy…files for that asset have been generated successfully, but viewing jobs is also…very helpful for when things go wrong.…